apache/sling-org-apache-sling-app-cms/docs/quickstart.md

 This installation is the simplest option for developers or those looking to quickly set up a test instance Sling CMS.
 To run the Sling CMS on a local envionment:

- 1. Download the [Sling CMS JAR](https://search.maven.org/search?q=org.apache.sling.cms) to a directory on your computer.
-The jar that you are looking for has the name `java -jar org.apache.sling.app.cms-[version].jar`
+ 1. Download the [Sling CMS JAR](https://github.com/apache/sling-org-apache-sling-app-cms/releases) to a directory on your computer.
- 2. Run the command `java -jar org.apache.sling.app.cms-[version].jar` to start Sling CMS
+ 2. Run the command `java -jar org.apache.sling.app.cms-[version].jar` to start Sling 9CMS
  3. Open a browser and navigate to [http://localhost:8080/](http://localhost:8080/).
 The default credentials are *admin*/*admin*.

 ## Installing on a VM with Vagrant